 Colette has been involved in her community since 2006 and set up Goresbridge Rural Development which has made great improvements around the area Her interests include, photography, hurling, crafts, art, vegetable gardening and all things community.
 In addition to her other activities, she is the Credit Controller in Goresbridge Credit Union.

-Michael lives in County Cavan.
-He has recently retired from his position as Sergeant with the Cavan Monaghan Division which he held for many years.
+Michael lives in County Cavan and was formerly a Sergeant with the Cavan Monaghan Division, a position which he held for many years.

 Michael has been actively involved with both Community Alert and Neighbourhood Watch groups for over 30 years and is a great believer in strengthening the partnership approach between communities and An Garda Síochána.
 He brings a wealth of recent experience of community-based security to the Board.